JGR Class 7100: Preservation

 Those engines which had been purchased by the Hokkaidō construction bureau continued to be used for those purposes until 1950, when they were sent to the JNR Naebo factory.
 7100 was used in an exhibition for the 70th anniversary of the Hokkaidō railroad, but 7102 was dismantled in 1952.
 That same year, in honor of the 80th anniversary of certain railroad operations in Japan, it was decided that Yoshitsune, now identified as 7105, would be restored at the factory in Takatori.
-A number of parts, including the water tank and coal store had to be replaced, and though the whole project was rushed to be completed in four months, it was said to have been completed beautifully.
+A number of parts, including the water tank and coal store had to be replaced, and though the whole project was rushed to be completed by 18 October, it was said to have been completed beautifully.
 The same year, 7106 was handed over ahead of schedule, by the Japan Steel Works, and restoration began using parts from 7100.

 Once restoration work on Yoshitsune and Shizuka was completed, the pair were displayed on the Imperial Court platform at Harajuku Station.
 The pair were then held in national railway factories until 1962, when Shizuka was moved to the Otaru Transport Anniversary Hall in Otaru, Hokkaidō, and both were designated Railway Semi-memorial Objects (準鉄道記念物).

 In 1990, Yoshitsune was used once more, as event cars for the International Garden and Greenery Exposition, Osaka.
-After that, it entered the Modern Transportation Museum in Osaka's Minato-ku, and was promoted in 2004 from semi-memorial to full Railway Memorial Object.
+After that, in 1997, it entered the Modern Transportation Museum in Osaka's Minato-ku, and was promoted in 2004 from semi-memorial to full Railway Memorial Object.

+On 10 October 2014, for the first time in seventeen years, Yoshitsune was brought back into operation to celebrate the centenary of the Umekoji depot.
+The locomotive has continued to be operated occasionally.